dijahdeen/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+#Document Object Model

 2. What is an event?
+#Events are actions that happens when coding.
 3. What is an event listener?
+#An event listener implements the event or action the system has been given to perform
 4. Why would we convert a NodeList into an Array?
+#NodeLists can only perform forLoops and ForEach methods, if we wanted to use further methods we will have to convert the NodeList into an array.

 5. What is a component?
+#components are reusable set of codes that prevent us from having to write the same code multiple times when given a large set of data.

 ### Git Set up